decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 > To preview old scenes that were built for older versions of the SDK, you must install the latest versions of the `metaverse-api` and `metaverse-rpc` packages in your project.
 Check the CLI version via the command `dcl -v`

+## Edit your scene

+To edit a scene, we recommend using an IDE like [Visual Studio Code](https://code.visualstudio.com/).
+An IDE helps you create scenes a lot faster and with less errors, as it marks errors, autocompletes while you write and even shows you smart suggestions that depend on the context that you're in.

+See [scene content guide]({{ site.baseurl }}{% post_url /sdk-referencce/2018-01-21-04-scene-content-guide %}) for simple instructions about adding content to your scene.

+> Once you're done creating the scene and want to upload it to your LAND, see [publishing]({{ site.baseurl }}{% post_url /building-scenes/2018-01-07-publishing %}).